leonsteenkamp/docker-traefik-intro/README.md

 configure Traefik.

 It looks like Traefik needs to be restarted when new router rules with new hostnames are added.
-Otherwise certificates are not created for the new hosts.
+Otherwise, certificates are not created for the new hosts.

 ### Volumes
 Getting the Traefik dynamic configuration to load dynamically when using docker